quimpm/haskell_learning/README.md

 ### ROUTEMAP Learn You A Haskell

 Status:
-- Current Chapter: Modules
+- Current Chapter: Making Our Own Types and Typeclasses
-- CheckBoxes Completed: 11/24
+- CheckBoxes Completed: 13/24

 Introduction
 - [X] Reading